PawelWywiol/ecommerce-recruitment-task/README.md

 # E-Commerce Recruitment Task

+( !
+Work in Progress ! )

 This repository contains a simple e-commerce application built with Next.js, TypeScript, and Tailwind CSS.
 The application allows users to browse products, add them to a cart, and view the cart contents.

-(Work in Progress)

 ## Requirements